nvmwill/nexmo-developer/_documentation/en/video/guides/layout-control.md

 ---
-title: Customizing the video layout for composed recordings| Archiving
+title: Customizing the video layout for composed archives
 meta_title: Adjust the visual arrangement of streams and which streams are displayed.
-description: You can customize the video layout for composed recordings including adjusting the visual arrangement of streams and which streams are displayed.
+description: You can customize the video layout for composed archives including adjusting the visual arrangement of streams and which streams are displayed.
 product: video
 navigation_weight: 5
 ---

-# Customizing the video layout for composed recordings
+# Customizing the video layout for composed archives

-You can use the Vonage Video REST API to customize the layout of videos in a Vonage Video recording known as an archive.
+You can use the Vonage Video REST API to customize the layout of videos in an archive.

-This feature applies to composed recordings, not individual recordings.
-For general information on Vonage Video recordings, see the [Vonage Video Recording](/video/guides/archiving) guide.
+This feature applies to composed archives, not individual archives.
+For general information on archives, see the [Archiving](/video/guides/archiving) guide.

 ## Overview

-By default, Vonage Video recordings arrange videos from the Vonage Video session in a tiled layout.
+By default, archives arrange videos from the session in a tiled layout.
 For example, the following illustrates the layout when there are 1, 2, 4, or 5 streams in a session:

 <img src="/images/video/bestFit1.png" alt="Vonage video API default layout 1" style="width: 20%;">
 <img src="/images/video/bestFit2.png" alt="Vonage video API default layout 2" style="width: 20%;">